Institute for Applied Mathematics,

 My academic time is divided between research meetings (which often degenerate into amusing conversations), courses (usually math, physics, or computer science), napping on the couch (an essential element to any office), and of course actually doing research!
 My supervisor is Brian Wetton, who also supervises Iain Moyles.

 I've always enjoyed the applications of math more than the theories, although theory can be both useful and beautiful.
-I'm currently working on three projects (actual explanations/details are given in the research portion of this page):
+I've worked on a variety of applied projects, with two currently underway - see the research portion of this page for details of the various projects.
+To be very brief, the problems I'm currently working on are:

 These projects combine many fascinating mathematical fields including ordinary and partial differential equations, asymptotic analysis (analytic approximation schemes), and numerical analysis (studying how the problems can be coded and accurately solved with a computer).
 At the end of the day, though, being able to say something about the real world is what motivates me most (although the math is super cool!!!).

-- modelling a nuclear fusion reaction to help physicists and engineers at General Fusion test their designs for harvesting nuclear energy;
+- modelling a nuclear fusion reactor to help physicists and engineers at General Fusion test their designs for harvesting nuclear energy and

 I grew up in Winnipeg, Manitoba—the mosquito capital of Canada... also famous for the fantastically cold winters, which I am pleasantly reminded of each year when I go back to see family and friends over the break.
 I came out to Vancouver for my undergraduate studies, and I have since become very fond of BC.
 The rain doesn't bother me so much—I guess I prefer it to having my eyelashes frozen together during a Manitoba winter...

 There are so many amazing parks and hiking trails near Vancouver, and I really enjoy exploring them.
-Some other interests include classical music (Beethoven, Vivaldi, Mozart, Bach, Handel, traditional Sufi and Andean music, etc.), languages (French and Mandarin), cats (they are such amazing creatures), baking (brownies/cookies/cinnamon buns,...), and meditation (I have been teaching various forms of meditation and related mystical practices for a number of years as a volunteer).
+Some other interests include: classical music - many pieces by Beethoven, Vivaldi, Mozart, Bach, Handel, or even traditional Sufi and Andean music; languages (French and I know a little Mandarin); cats (they are such amazing creatures); healthy eating, including organic/raw/vegan/fermented foods, green juices, local and sustainable food; baking (both raw and conventional); and meditation (I have been teaching meditation and related metaphysical practices for a number of years as a volunteer).

 I'm also a fan of Piled Higher and Deeper comics (perfect depictions of grad student life!).